MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-otp.md

 1. Microsoft Entra External ID for customers tenant.
 If you don't already have one, [sign up for a free trial](https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl).

 1. If you haven't already done so, [Register an application in the Microsoft Entra admin center](../external-id/customers/how-to-register-ciam-app.md?tabs=nativeauthentication#choose-your-app-type).
-Make sure you grant delegated permissions, and enable public client and Native authentication flows.
+Make sure you grant delegated permissions, and enable public client and native authentication flows.

 1. If you haven't already done so, [Create a user flow in the Microsoft Entra admin center](../external-id/customers/how-to-user-flow-sign-up-sign-in-customers.md#to-add-a-new-user-flow).
-While you create the user flow, take note of the user attributes you select as these attributes are the ones that Microsoft Entra expects your app to submit.
+While you create the user flow, take note of the user attributes you configure required as these attributes are the ones that Microsoft Entra expects your app to submit.
 Under **Identity providers**, select **Email one-time-passcode** option.

 1. [Associate your app registration with the user flow](../external-id/customers/how-to-user-flow-add-application.md).